 However, it was the sight of the sky ambulance recently that sent my weird mind down this thought path.
 One of the things the shooting community does well is operating with and around guns in a safe manner.
 This isn’t always the case when you get away from sanctioned shooting events or monitored ranges.

-I think it is safe to say that we have all seen people, or even through our own ignorance, who have acted in an unsafe manner.
-Thank God for grace and the 4 Rules of Gun
+I think it is safe to say that we have all seen people, or even through our own ignorance been that person, who has acted in an unsafe manner.
+Thank God for grace and the 4 Rules of Gun Safety.

 Know the Rules